by N.A Miller

 “How did ya'll know I was with the military?”
 Tom asked then shook his head at the expression on its face.
 “Never mind.”

 Tom stepped through it and he found himself flying in the center of a vortex as the streaks of light stretched and swirled around him.
 He felt strangely disoriented by the flight, and a moment later he saw a flash of light as he appeared out of the vortex that closed up behind him.
-He lay on the ground next to the remains of his smoking a burning wreckage of his plane unconscious.
+He lay on the ground next to the remains of the smoking burning wreckage of his plane unconscious.

 “Welcome back Major.”
 The General's voice boomed as did the Colonel's who both peered at him next to Doctor Bellows.